 - 9. IFRS 4.17.
-If an insurer's accounting policies do not require a liability adequacy test that meets the minimum requirements of paragraph 16, the insurer shall: - (a) determine the carrying amount of the relevant insurance liabilities less the carrying amount of: - (i) any related deferred acquisitions costs; and - (ii) any related intangible assets, such as those acquired in a business combination or portfolio transfer (see paragraphs 31 and 32).
-However, related reinsurance assets are not considered because an insurer accounts for them separately (see paragraph 20).
+If an insurer's accounting policies do not a quire a liability adequacy test that meets the minimum requirements of paragraph 16, the insurer shall: - (a) determine the carrying amount of the prevant insurance liabilities less the carrying amount of: - (i) any related deferred acquisitions costs; and - (ii) any related integrible asset, such as those acquired in a business combination or portfolio transfer see paragraphs 31 and 32).
+However, related reinsurance assets are not consider a because an insurer accounts for them separately (see paragraph 20).